Understanding your S-Corp K-1: What every shareholder needs to know

 Business owners who understand their K-1 make these decisions with full awareness of the tax implications.
 Business owners who do not understand their K-1 make decisions and hope for the best.

+The basics: what Box 1 represents, why distributions differ from income, and how stock basis determines your tax exposure on large distributions.
 Understanding your K-1 does not mean preparing your own taxes.
 The form has nuances that require professional expertise, and the interaction between K-1 items and your broader personal tax situation is complex.

-But understanding the basics, knowing what Box 1 represents, why distributions differ from income, and how basis works, makes you a better partner to your accountant.
+But understanding the basics: knowing what Box 1 represents, why distributions differ from income, and how basis works: makes you a better partner to your accountant.
 You can ask informed questions.
 You can provide the context they need.
 You can catch errors before they become problems.

 That understanding transforms the K-1 from a mysterious document you hand off unquestioningly into a tool that helps you manage your tax situation with confidence.